LovesTha/LovesTha.github.io/_posts/2015-08-16-puca-02-getting-points.markdown

 tags: [magic, puca]
 ---

-Now that you've decided to sign up to [Puca Trade][1] you want people to send you cards.
+Now that you've decided to sign up to [Puca Trade][1] you'll want people to send you cards.
 The problem is you need PucaPoints before people will send you cards.
 People have levelled complaints at [Puca Trade][1] that sending cards is very hard.
 Cards can be snapped up in just a couple of seconds if they are in high circulation.

 [Puca Trade][1] have mentioned that they are trying to keep their market place healthy and employ an economist to ensure every move they make is sustainable.